eba-diary/Travelers-In-Egypt/README.md

 Stack

-- Next JS
+- Next JS (migrating to typescript)
+- Koa.ts
-- Nest JS,
+- Python Flask
 - PostgresQL

 Hosting services

 - Vercel
 - Supabase
+- Railway

 Changes:
+Readded Flask for web tools (07/12/2023)
+Switched from Nest JS to Koa TS (06/17/2023)
 Removed Python Flask (05/29/2023)
 Introduced Nest JS (05/29/2023)
-Integrated MySQL db to PostgresQL (05/29/2023)
+Migrated MySQL db to Postgres (05/29/2023)

 ### Starting Frontend and Backend Dev Server

 To start the frontend development server, `cd` into `frontend/app`.
 Then run `npm install` to install dependencies and then `npm run dev` to start the frontend.

+To start the backend development server, `cd` into `backend`.
+Then run `npm install` to install dependencies and then `npm start` to start the backend.

-To start the backend development server, `cd` into `backend` and run `/venv/bin/activate` to active the virutal environment.
-Then run `pip3 install -r requirements.txt` to install dependencies and then `flask run` to start the backend development server.
+To start the historical markup tool, `cd` into `tools` and run `source /venv/bin/activate` for Mac or `/venv/Scripts/activate.bat` for windows to active the virutal environment.
+Then run `pip3 install -r requirements.txt` to install dependencies and then `flask run`